Skip to main content

 Under the Blade

-These are not intended as Knife Porn.
-They provide representative examples of how actual fighting - more often simply assaults - with edged weapons occur.
-I feel that it behooves those of us who purport to be practicing effective methods for dealing with edged weapons - classical or contemporary - to know what actual violence with knives looks like.
+This is not "Knife Porn."
+They are representative examples of how actual fighting - more often simply assaults - with edged weapons occur.
+I feel that it behooves those of us who purport to be practicing effective methods for using and dealing with edged weapons - classical or contemporary - know what actual violence with them looks like.

 - Chris